-In this third and final article, we’re going to look at senior-aged cats.
+In this article, we’re going to look at senior-aged cats.
 While old-age creeps up slowly on most of our feline comrades, you can generally consider a cat to be hitting old age at about eight to ten years.
 At this point, your cat may require a bit of extra help to stay happy and healthy.

 So let’s get down to it and look at three important facets of keeping a senior cat hale and hearty.